jlgw/CanvasWebIO.jl/README.md

 # CanvasWebIO

 Warning: This package is experimental and buggy.
-Currently it only (barely) works on firefox.

 The purpose of this package is to allow the construction of movable SVG objects inside a WebIO Scope, with the objects having their positions accesssible through observables in Julia.